 Students will critically analyze various social movements related to race, ethnicity, gender, sexual orientation, and class.
 Students will also explore and discuss how these concepts influence human understanding, relationships, and behavior for centuries.
 This course will encourage students to think critically about the social world and the conditions of humanity, thereby developing the necessary analytical tools and information to see inequality and injustice and address historical and contemporary issues relevant to students' present day lives.

 We will look critically at the following topics:

 - 1. Social Justice and Injustice

 - 2. Race and Ethnicity

 - 3. Gender

 - 4. Class

 - 5. Social Action

-Art History & Archeology Length of course: 1 Ouarter
+Art History & Archeology Length of course: 1 Quarter Prerequisites: Grade 11 or 12